 Curriculum in Year 7 & 8

-The numbers shown are for Year 7, there may be some slight adjustments in Year 8.
+The number of lessons may be slightly adjusted in Year 8.
 The guided choices process takes place in Year 8 where students are supported to choose their options for Year 9.
 We operate a 25 lesson week, incorporating 60-minute lessons.
 Each day will have 5 lessons, a 15-minute morning break and a 30-minute lunchtime.
 After Period 5 ends there will be an enrichment programme involving a mixture of sport, performing arts, creative and subject activities.
 Students in Years 7, 8 and 9 will be expected to take part in at least one of these activities a week.
 There are also opportunities for enrichment activities during lunchtimes and before school most days.

 We also have Enterprise activities, where students work on a similar theme and work with students from other year groups.
 This will also involve working on key life skills such as resilience, problem solving, teamwork and independence.